 The Issaquah Times has a great write-up on the King County Search Dogs that describes many facets of the unit’s mission and training activities.
 It features Issaquah-resident Joan and her dog Artoo and includes a gallery of wonderful photos from one of our Wednesday evening training sessions.

 King County Search Dogs and Seattle Mountain Rescue visited the John Muir School in Redmond earlier this year.
 They read a story about search dogs as part of a reading promotion program and then did a demonstration where some of the dogs searched for teachers hiding in the playground.
-Everyone had a good time judging by the many thoughtful thank-you notes the children sent as […]
+Everyone had a good time judging by the many thoughtful thank-you notes the children sent as you can see in the sample below.
+If you are interested in having King County Search Dogs participate in a program at your school please contact us at email@example.com.
+Click here to see more thank you […]

 A big congratulations are in order for K9 Bailey and handler Robby for passing their airscent certification.
 Way to go!!!
 Robby and Bailey (a Nova Scotia Duck Tolling Retriever) have been training with King County Search Dogs since 2013 and have been known to find an occational bear cub in addition to their search subjects. #kcsearchdogs #SARdogs